Germline variant detection

 - Average quality The average base quality score of the bases supporting a variant.
 The average quality score is calculated by adding the Q scores of the nucleotides supporting the variant and dividing this sum by the number of nucleotides supporting the variant.
 For deletions, the average quality score reported is the lowest average quality of the two bases neighboring the deleted one.
 For insertions, the average quality is calculated for each of the inserted bases in the reads supporting the insertion, and the minimum of the average base qualities is reported.
 Average quality is only calculated for non-reference alleles, for reference alleles no average quality is reported.

 - Repeat count The number of repeats excluding the variant.
-For example if a reference allele "AAAA" is called, and a low frequent stutter insertion allele is called "AAAAA", the repeat unit is 1 and the repeat count is 4.
+For example if a reference allele "AGAGAGAG" is called, and a low frequent stutter insertion allele is called "AGAGAGAGAG", the repeat unit is 2 and the repeat count is 4.

 - Repeat unit length The length of a repeat unit.
-If the repeat is a homopolymer, the unit length is 1.
+For example, for the dinucleotide repeat "AGAGAGAG", the repeat unit length is 2.

 - Strand balance score 1 - (p-value from binomial test given forward count, count, and forward count/coverage).